Family Friendly Itinerary in Japan for 10 Days

 • Day 4: Free time in Tokyo

-• Day 5: Take a bullet train to Kyoto and explore the Gion District
+• Day 5: Take the bullet train to Kyoto and explore the Gion District

 – Maiko town and Kiyomizu temple

-• Day 6: Enjoy Kyoto city in family-friendly neighbourhood
+• Day 6: Enjoy Kyoto in family-friendly neighborhoods

 • Day 7: Free time in Kyoto